Navigating Parabol’s AI Roadmap

 Team leads tell us how much they like our meeting summaries.
 These snapshots help when looking back and planning ahead.
 They share them with other leaders.
 Team members who are absent stay caught up.
 But, they require a bit of parsing for the context.
 You can see discussion topics, reflections, tasks, and go back and look at threads.
 It was clear meeting summarization would be a win here.

 Another challenge was gauging customers’ comfort level with AI features.
 Sometimes meeting data has sensitive topics.
 Who would have access to these insights?
-We tested carefully with team leads, reaching out to opt into this beta program, and provide feedback.
+We tested carefully with team leads, reaching out to opt into this Team Insights beta program, and provide feedback.

 Embedding cross-team insights in Pages